A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit: Numerical example

-{\bf Test 2.} The difference between the two types of control is more obvious when we change the line parameters to $0.1$ $\Omega$ and $0.1$ mH.
+\textbf{Test 2.} The difference between the two types of control is more obvious when we change the line parameters to $0.1$ $\Omega$ and $0.1$ mH.
 These line parameters better represent a low-voltage microgrid where the distribution lines are mostly resistive.
 It corresponds to a decrease in the time constant of the $R$--$L$ line dynamics from $20$ ms to $1$ ms ($1$ kHz).
-The latter is on the same order of magnitude as the voltage and current loops of the standard control, which are respectively $0.4$ and $1.6$ kHz.
-Consistent with the analysis in~\cite{subotic2020lyapunov}, we observe that without changing the control gains of the standard droop control, the trajectory fails to converge after the first disturbance at $0.1$~s.
-On the contrary, the proposed controller maintains good convergence properties even though the response of the network is $20$ times faster.
+The latter is on the same order of magnitude as the voltage and current loops of the standard control, which are, respectively, $0.4$ and $1.6$ kHz.
+Consistent with the analysis in~\cite{subotic2020lyapunov}, we can see in Fig.~\ref{fig_frequency} that without changing the control gains of the standard droop control, the trajectory fails to converge after the first disturbance at $0.1$~s.
+In comparison, the proposed controller maintains stability as the time constant of the $R$--$L$ lines is reduced $20$ times.

-The power sharing characteristic of the proposed controller at the challenging unplanned reconnection event at $20$ second in the two tests are shown in Fig.~\ref{fig_power_sharing}a--d.
+The power sharing characteristic of the proposed controller under the large disturbance of the reconnection event at $20$ s in the two tests is shown in Fig.~\ref{fig_power_sharing}a--d.
 In all cases, we can see that the large power disturbances at Bus~11 are shared during the transient so that the impact on each DER is lessened.
-Notably in Fig.~\ref{fig_power_sharing}, a surge of real power is injected into Bus~11 at $20$ s but the changes in DER power outputs are much milder.
-Comparing the power response with the two sets of line parameters, we can see that in Fig.~\ref{fig_power_sharing}a and \ref{fig_power_sharing}b, the settling time of the real and reactive power are indeed much longer than in Fig.~\ref{fig_power_sharing}c and \ref{fig_power_sharing}d, which is consistent with the estimate that the response of the network in the second case is $20$ times faster.
+In particular, in Fig.~\ref{fig_power_sharing}, a surge of real power is injected into Bus~11 at $20$ s, but the changes in DER power outputs are much milder.
+Comparing the power response with the two sets of line parameters, we can see that in Fig.~\ref{fig_power_sharing}a and \ref{fig_power_sharing}b, the settling times of the real and reactive power are indeed much longer than in Figs.~\ref{fig_power_sharing}c and \ref{fig_power_sharing}d, which agrees with the estimate that the response of the network in the second case is $20$ times faster.